Free AI Video Generator Limits 2026: Kling vs Luma vs Runway vs Pika

 Luma AI's Dream Machine (now running Ray2) is known for exceptionally smooth camera movement and high visual fidelity.
 If you need a cinematic dolly shot, a slow zoom, or a fluid transition between scenes, Luma handles camera dynamics better than most competitors.

-The free plan provides a small number of generation credits on signup — enough to experiment but not for sustained daily use.
-Free videos include a watermark.
+Luma has a free plan but the exact number of videos is not clearly communicated.
+Sign-up requires a Google or Apple account.
+Free videos are capped at 5 seconds and include a watermark.
 Ray2 produces noticeably realistic lighting and scene composition, particularly for architectural scenes, landscapes and product-style footage.

 Luma also offers a loop feature — generating seamlessly looping videos — which is useful for background animations, social media content and demo reels.
 Available on the free plan.